vamseeachanta/aceengineer-website/README.md

 - Utilize individual pages yaml files (home.yaml, capabilities.yaml, contact.yaml) to drive SEO in an easy and convenient manner.

 Start with end in mind:
-- Website - Develop content
+- Website
+    - A website with barebones navigation and content (done)
+    - Add contact form
+        - send email to support@aceengineer.com
+        - Thank you template
+    - Add call-to-action in every page
 - Complete git repos with description prior to employment offer
-    - pyfemodel & orcaflexPost (combine?)
+    - pyfemodel & orcaflexPost (combine? yes!)
     - bseedata
     - fielddev
     - pypipecapacity